It’s time for another WordPress Hosting Review! This time, I will be looking into Ploi.io for hosting WordPress.

 So as you may have guessed, I’m reviewing a lot of WordPress stuff.
 And among these, I’m on the quest to find the best WordPress hosting.

-(Actually, this I started this blog because I was frustrated by the sheer number of low-quality WordPress hosting reviews and I want to find the best – compare WordPress hosting here.
+(Actually, I started this blog because I was frustrated by the sheer number of low-quality WordPress hosting reviews and I want to find the best – compare WordPress hosting here.
 But that’s a story for another time).

 But what criteria will I use to evaluate Ploi?
 Let’s go!